-A New Vision - Kingston On The Move!
+Kingston On The Move! - Transportation Projects

 A strategic transportation planning sub-committee of the Complete Streets Advisory Council is working with the current administration to create a new vision and action plan for transportation in Kingston.

 We envision the City of Kingston as a vibrant, bustling community.
-It's safe and reliable transportation system moves and connects people to places, with a variety of motorized and non-motorized options working together to provide users with a seamless and stress-free experience.
+Its safe and reliable transportation system moves and connects people to places, with a variety of motorized and non-motorized options working together to provide users with a seamless and stress-free experience.

-To realize this vision the City is creating a prioritized three-year action plan that includes both planning and capital projects that are current and on the immediate horizon.
-Check back here soon for a PDF version of the action plan.
 You can view the current status of all of our transportation projects in the links below.
 Feel free to contact the project managers listed in the tables below to ask specific questions about the projects in progress.

-Ten Projects on the Kingston Greenline
+Thirteen Projects on the Kingston Greenline

 I-587 Intersection Project